strimzi/strimzi.github.io/_posts/2020-11-10-dynamically-changeable-logging.md

 ---
 layout: post
 title:  "Dynamically changeable logging levels"
-date: 2020-11-05
+date: 2020-11-10
 author: stanislav_knot
 ---

 Logging is an indisputably important feature for applications.
 Logging monitors what the application is doing, but equally importantly, it logs what the application is not doing.
-Looking into application logs can help us prevent an application remaining or even getting into a faulty state.
+Looking into application logs can help you take an application out of a faulty state, or even help prevent it from happening.

 <!--more-->